Biden officials ending international travel testing requirement

-(The Hill) — The Biden administration announced Friday that it is ending a requirement that international travelers test negative for the coronavirus before coming to the United States.
+(The Hill) — The Biden administration announced Friday that it is ending a requirement that international travelers test negative for the coronavirus before coming to the U.S. The requirement ends at 12:01 a.m.
+Sunday.

 “CDC has determined based on the science and data that this requirement is no longer necessary at this time,” a senior administration official said.